KeyboardKit/website/collections/_posts/2021/2021-09-28-keyboardkit-v5.md

 tags:   general
 ---

 Work on KeyboardKit v5 has begun.
-This post will explain what to expect in this new major release.
+This post explains what to expect in this new major release.

 ## About